-- Baselayer Tops: One synthetic long-sleeve shirt.
+- Baselayer Tops: Two synthetic long-sleeve shirts.
 Hoods for sun protection are strongly recommended.

 - Mid-layer Top: A synthetic or fleece top.